Pharaonic design is visibly reflected in a collaborative furniture design project between Danish design students and Egyptian designers and producers.

 Also, the three Danish professors from the Royal Academy who were in charge of the student trip were pleased.
 The collaboration is an experience that benefits the students on several levels; the dialogue with the Egyptian designers is being one of them since it helps the students to become more aware of their own style and objectives.

 The collaboration project started in 2017 and a first exhibition was held last year.
-DEDI plans to continue the project in 2020.
+DEDI plans to continue the project in the coming years.